public-awesome/core/contracts/degen-club/README.md

 }
 ```

-Note that a user may have multiple wallets that stake.
-For example they may have a cold wallet that does the majority of staking, and a hot wallet for use for minting on Stargaze.
-To determine the tier of a user, we need to sum up the amount of STARS staked across all wallets.
-To associate wallets, a user can transfer their LNFT to their hot wallet.
-The `TotalStakedAmount` query returns the total amount of STARS staked by a user across all wallets.

 ## Loyalty Minter (loyalty-minter)

 The Loyalty Minter is a contract that allows users to mint LNFTs.
 It is initialized with a minimum stake amount required to mint an LNFT.
 The minimum stake amount is denominated in STARS.
+The Loyalty Minter is a singleton contract.

 ```rs
 pub struct Instantiate {